christian-schlichtherle/neuron-di/README.md

 Maybe you are tired of annotation frenzy or slow startup times of your application and test code?

 As a Scala developer, do you frown upon the Cake pattern?
-Maybe you are looking for something simpler, yet scalable while retaining compile-time dependency checking?
+Maybe you are looking for something simpler, yet scalable while retaining compile-time dependency injection?

 Neuron DI is a tiny library for dependency injection (DI) in Java and Scala which helps you structure your application or library code with ease, whether it's small or large.